This chapter focuses on ESG in investment decision making and portfolio construction, as well as on the risk and return framework.

 Investment decision making

-facilitate the realisation of an asset owner fs ESG imperative.
+An investment manager’s decision-making process must facilitate the realisation of an asset owner’s ESG imperative.
 Investment managers must ensure that investment processes incorporate ESG analysis, and that such insight is presented to investment decision makers (and that those decision makers are able and empowered to act accordingly).

 - With active management and investment committees, either a designated and informed member brings ESG considerations to the attention of the committee, or all members are informed and targeting or actively considering ESG factors when they make investment decisions.